RobotNerd/proze/doc/technical-specification.md

 ## Paragraphs

-- Proze documents are structured as a series of paragraphs.
+- Proze documents are written as a series of paragraphs.
 - Paragraphs are separated by at least one blank line.
   - Multiple contiguous blank lines are allowed.
   - Lines containing only whitespace characters are treated as blank lines.